-Matters requiring referral to:

-- The Chief Executive of the holder of the licence, if not an individual - The holder of the licence, if the holder of the licence is an individual

-Infrastructure-related referrals - Oil and gas infrastructure

-Matters requiring referral to the Brisbane City Council:

-Ports - Brisbane core port land

-Matters requiring referral to the Minister responsible for administering the Transport Infrastructure Act 1994:

-Ports - Brisbane core port land (where inconsistent with the Brisbane port LUP for transport reasons)

-Ports - Strategic port land

-Matters requiring referral to the relevant port operator, if applicant is not port operator:

-Ports - Land within Port of Brisbane's port limits (below high-water mark)

-Matters requiring referral to the Chief Executive of the relevant port authority:

-Ports - Land within limits of another port (below high-water mark)

-Matters requiring referral to the Gold Coast Waterways Authority:

-Tidal works or work in a coastal management district (in Gold Coast waters)

-Matters requiring referral to the Queensland Fire and Emergency Service:

-Tidal works or work in a coastal management district (involving a marina (more than six vessel berths))

-18) Has any referral agency provided a referral response for this development application?

-☐ Yes - referral response(s) received and listed below are attached to this development application ⊠ No requirement

-Identify and describe any changes made to the proposed development application that was the subject of the referral response and this development application, or include details in a schedule to this development application (if applicable).

-Referral agency

-PART 6 - INFORMATION REQUEST

-19) Information request under Part 3 of the DA Rules

-\boxtimes I agree to receive an information request if determined necessary for this development application that this development application will be assessed and decided based on the information provided when making this development application and the assessment manager and any referral agencies relevant to the development application are not obligated under the DA Rules to accept any additional information provided by the applicant for the development application unless agreed to by the relevant parties

-I do not agree to accept an information request for this development application

-Note: By not agreeing to accept an information request I, the applicant, acknowledge:
+☐ Heritage places - Local heritage places Matters requiring referral to the Chief Executive of the distribution entity or transmission entity: ☐ Infrastructure-related referrals - Electricity infrastructure Matters requiring referral to: • The Chief Executive of the holder of the licence, if not an individual • The holder of the licence, if the holder of the licence is an individual ☐ Infrastructure-related referrals - Oil and gas infrastructure ıre Matters requiring referral to the Brisbane City Council : Ports - Brisbane core port land Matters requiring referral to the Minister responsible for administering the Transport Ir nfrastructure Act 1994: Ports - Brisbane core port land (where inconsistent with the Brisbane port LUP for transport reasons,) Ports - Strategic port land Matters requiring referral to the relevant port operator, if applicant is not port operator: Ports - Land within Port of Brisbane's port limits (below) nigh-water mark) Matters requiring referral to the Chief Executive of the re levant port authority: Ports - Land within limits of another port (below high-wate.
+Matters requiring referral to the Gold Coast Waterways A uthority: ☐ Tidal works or work in a coastal management district (ir - Matters requiring referral to the Queensland Fire and Em · Tidal works or work in a coastal management district (ir herths)) I ridal works of work in a social management district (# volving a marina (more than six vesser) ocrana)) 18) Has any referral agency provided a referral response f or this development application?)
+Yes - referral response(s) received and listed below ar e attached to this development a application ⊠ No Referral requirement Referral agency Date of referral response Identify and describe any changes made to the proposed of referral response and this development application, or incl ude details in a schedule to this development application (if applicable).
+PART 6 - INFORMATION REQUEST ANT 0 - IN ONWATION NEQUEST 19) Information request under Part 3 of the DA Rules ☐ I agree to receive an information request if determined • application I do not agree to accept an information request for this Note: By not agreeing to accept an information request I, the applicant, a aking this development that this development application will be assessed and decided bas application and the assessment manager and any referral agencies Rules to accept any additional information provided by the applicar relevant to the development application n are not obligated under the DA

-• Part 3 of the DA Rules will still apply if the application is an application listed under section 11.3 of the DA Rules.
+Part 3 of the DA Rules will still apply if the application is an application listed under section 11.3 of the DA Rules.